 Prevent an RSV infection:

-- Wash your and your child's hands often.
+- Wash your hands and your child's hands often.
 Use soap and water.
 Use gel hand cleaner when soap and water are not available.
-Wash your hands after you use the bathroom, change a child's diapers, or sneeze.
-Wash your hands before you prepare or eat food.
+Wash your child's hands after he or she uses the bathroom or sneezes.
+Wash your child's hands before he or she eats.
+Wash your hands after you change your child's diaper.
+Wash your hands before you prepare food.

 - Clean toys and surfaces.
 Clean toys that are shared with other children.
 Use a disinfectant solution to clean common surfaces.

 - Ask about medicine that protects against severe RSV.
 Your child may need to receive antiviral medicine to help protect him from severe illness.
-The medicine may be given if your child was born prematurely or has a chronic lung disease.
+This may be given if your child has a high risk of becoming severely ill from RSV.
 When needed, your child will receive 1 dose every month for 5 months.
 The first dose is usually given in early November.
 Ask your child's healthcare provider if this medicine is right for your child.